Surat Underground Water Impact Report

-The Underground Water Impact Report (UWIR) for the Surat Cumulative Management Area (CMA) assessed the impacts of water extraction by petroleum tenure holders on underground water in the Surat CMA, and established integrated management arrangements.
+The Underground Water Impact Report (UWIR) for the Surat Cumulative Management Area (CMA) provides an assessment of the impacts of water extraction by petroleum tenure holders on underground water resources in the Surat CMA, and specifies integrated management arrangements.
 The first Surat UWIR was approved in 2012.

-If you require access to high resolution versions of the maps or sections of the report, please contact OGIA via:
+If you require access to high resolution versions of the maps or sections of the Draft Surat UWIR 2016, please contact OGIA via:

-If you are the owner of a bore in the Surat Cumulative Management Area (CMA), you can obtain specific information about the predicted impacts at the location of your bore.
+If you are the owner of a bore in the Surat CMA, you can obtain specific information about the predicted impacts at the location of your bore.
 Search for predicted impacts at your water bore.

-The Surat Cumulative Management Area is identified in the map below.
+The Surat CMA is identified in the map below.